roxax19/car-finder/README.md

 ![Alt text](screenshots/screenshot2.jpg?raw=true "Screenshot 2")

 # Main problems solved
 - It was necessary to store locations while the app was on background.
-For fulfilling this purpose, a receiver was added to “AndroidManifest.xml”.
+In order to fullfil this purpose, a receiver was added to “AndroidManifest.xml”.
 - A Google Maps API Key was needed to show the location on screen.
 It was obtained by following the steps on: https://developers.google.com/maps/documentation/android-sdk/start#get-key